bchung1/Capital-One-Challenge/README.md

 ![alt text](screenshots/summarize_fail.png) <br>
 <h3>Summary Alternative</h3>
-In case the extension cannot summarize the current page, the user has the option to paste the article title and text himself/herself. <br>
+In case the extension cannot summarize the current page, the user has the option to paste the article title and text. <br>

 ![alt text](screenshots/keywords.png) <br>
+<h3>Keywords/Phrases</h3>
-<h3>This page provides a table of keywords and phrases categorized by keywords, people, organizations, and locations.
-Each keyword/phrase links to a wikipedia page</h3>
+This page provides a table of keywords and phrases categorized by keywords, people, organizations, and locations.
+Each keyword/phrase links to a wikipedia page <br>

 ![alt text](screenshots/article_info.png) <br>
+<h3>Article Info</h3>
-<h3>This page displays the author and publication date of the article </h3>
+This page displays the author and publication date of the article

 ![alt text](screenshots/history.png) <br>![alt text](screenshots/history_example.png)
 <h3>History</h3>
 This page displays all the saved summaries.
-The user can read the summary, original text, open article in new tab, remove the summary, or clear the history. <br>
+The user can read the summary or original text, open the url, remove the summary, or clear the history. <br>

 ![alt text](screenshots/howto.png) <br>
+<h3>Instructions</h3>
-<h3>This page is a very basic set of instructions for this extension.</h3>
+This page is a very basic set of instructions for this extension.